 “This experience has enhanced my academic experience, because it’s given me real hands-on experience on how a real set operates in a documentary/television style format,” said Tamsen Simpson ’21, a film major involved with the production team in gathering behind-the-scenes footage and the interview with the Vaughns.
 “It’s been a great experience getting to collaborate, since essentially the field I’m going into is one big group project.”

-Due to the amount of camera equipment needed and the confined space in the Sykes Chapel, the production team is planning to record footage at two rehearsals, as well as the two live performances.
-This way they can get the more up-close, invasive shots done in rehearsal without disrupting the live audience’s experience.
+Due to the amount of camera equipment needed and the confined space in the Sykes Chapel, the production team recorded footage at two rehearsals, as well as the two live performances.
+This way they were able to get the more up-close, invasive shots done in rehearsal without disrupting the live audience’s experience.

-This means that the post-production team has to sync four performances seamlessly, choosing the best angles and shots while aligning the footage with the mastered audio, interspersing it all with the background footage and aerial campus views.
+This meant that the post-production team had to sync four performances seamlessly, choosing the best angles and shots while aligning the footage with the mastered audio, interspersing it all with the background footage and aerial campus views.

-Gina Bernardini ’21, an animation and mathematical programming double major, is part of the post-production team, specifically working on graphics and building out the credits.
-She will also be on set as the digital imaging technician during the Dec.
+Gina Bernardini ’21, an animation and mathematical programming double major, was part of the post-production team, specifically working on graphics and building out the credits.
+She was also on set as the digital imaging technician during the Dec.
 7 rehearsals.

 “We have a lot to do in a very short amount of time, so it will be very challenging with only four students and one faculty member in post-production,” said Bernardini.
 “I know that we will feel so accomplished when we finish editing, because I am anticipating hours with each other running into issue after issue and bonding over our hard work as a team.
 I have never tackled a project of this extent or profile, and I can’t wait for all of us to see it pay off.”

-The concert will also include a brass ensemble comprised of James Kluesner and Joshua Lurie, trumpets; Brandon McDannald, horn; and Stan Wilkerson, trombone.
-The guest pianists will be Grigorios Zamparas and Corey Merenda, and the organist will be Dwight Thomas.
+The concert include a brass ensemble comprised of James Kluesner and Joshua Lurie, trumpets; Brandon McDannald, horn; and Stan Wilkerson, trombone.
+The guest pianists were Grigorios Zamparas and Corey Merenda, and the organist was Dwight Thomas.